Opipramol

 Opipramol, sold under the brand name Insidon among others, is an anxiolytic and tricyclic antidepressant that is used throughout Europe.
-Despite chemically being a tricyclic dibenzazepine (iminostilbene) derivative similar to imipramine, opipramol is not a monoamine reuptake inhibitor like most other tricyclic antidepressants, and instead, uniquely among antidepressants, acts primarily as a sigma receptor agonist.
+Despite chemically being a tricyclic dibenzazepine (iminostilbene) derivative similar to imipramine, opipramol is not a monoamine reuptake inhibitor like most other tricyclic antidepressants, and instead acts primarily as a sigma-1 receptor agonist.
 It was developed by Schindler and Blattner in 1961.

 Medical uses

 Opipramol is typically used in the treatment of generalized anxiety disorder (GAD) and somatoform disorders.
 Preliminary studies suggest that opipramol shows potential clinical significance in the treatment of severe sleep bruxism.